SocialGouv/oblik/README.md

 ## Usage

-### Minimal Example
+### Minimal Tuning Example

-Here is a minimal example using commonly used options such as `min-request-cpu` and `min-request-memory`:
+Here is a minimal tuning example using commonly used options such as `min-request-cpu` and `min-request-memory`:

 ```yaml
 apiVersion: apps/v1